-The Fund is exposed to credit risk on its bank balance.
-For risk management reporting purposes, the Fund considers and aggregates all elements of credit risk exposure such as individual obligor default risk and sector risk.
+The Fund is exposed to credit risk on its bank balances and receivables.
+For risk management reporting purposes, the Fund considers external credit ratings from the reputed credit rating agencies.

 The Fund's policy over credit risk is to minimize its exposure to counterparties with perceived higher risk of default by dealing only with counterparties that meet the certain credit standards.